the womanhood project is the new photography platform urging women of the world to unite | read | i-D

 What's the story behind Womanhood?

-Sara: The more I got into photography and body positivity the more I realized there were still so many taboos left.
-Lots of issues were being discussed, but nothing much was being done in terms of photography.
-We find the girls, Cassandra does the pictures, I do the creative direction, and we ask a lot questions to guide the interview.
-It's a really natural process — we do what we're good at.
+Sara: The more I got into photography and body positivity the more I realised there was still so many taboos left.
+Lots of issues were being discussed but nothing much was being done in terms of photography.
+We find the girls, Cassandra does the pictures, I do the creative direction and ask a lot questions to guide the interview.
+It's a really natural process where we do what we're good at.
 Cassandra has a deep sincerity and kindness when it comes to taking pictures of naked women, which is so important when women are being so open and vulnerable with us.

 What are you looking for in a woman?